 Immersion programs, service learning, and outdoor adventure are state of the art pedagogical tools that attract and develop today’s college student.
 In the hands of skilled experiential educators, these approaches to interpersonal and academic growth are unparalleled.
 Since the fall of 2007, Summit Adventure has woven service learning and outdoor adventure into an off-campus college program designed to develop relationship-building Christian young adults.
-We call this innovative Christ-centered program ISAS – Immersion Service and Adventure Semester.
-ISAS will be based in California’s High Sierra and the cities and mountains surrounding Quito, Ecuador and Patagonia.
+We call this innovative Christ-centered program our Immersion Service and Adventure Semester.
+The semester will be based in California’s High Sierra, the cities and mountains surrounding Quito, Ecuador and Patagonia.
 Thousands of students over the years have come to Summit Adventure demonstrating a lack of proficiency in leadership, interpersonal communication, cross-cultural awareness, spiritual growth and physical fitness.
 As a result, we are focusing our semester program on these five competencies through the courses listed below.
 We call these 3-credit courses “pillars” because they are foundational to a student’s ability to build relationships in ministry and life.

-ISAS Program Academic Pillars:
+Semester Program Academic Pillars:

 Three credit hours, 2-300 level, suitable for equivalent courses in the general education curriculum, electives, or as major courses.
 This course will allow each student to develop a coherent personal philosophy of leadership and explore first-hand the challenges of implementing that philosophy in real situations.
 Critical exploration of a variety of leadership models will be integrated with practical application.
 Each student will be challenged to think through and develop a distinctly Christian model of leadership.
 A semester’s worth of expeditions, service, cross-cultural ministry and close knit communal living will help forge a personal philosophy of leadership that corresponds to a Christian worldview and effectively advances the Kingdom of God.

 Three credit hours, 1-300 level, suitable for equivalent courses in the general education curriculum, electives, or as major courses.
 In this course, you will study small group behavior and interpersonal communication within the contexts of current theory, praxis, and Christian community.
 Course content includes the study of group dynamics, small group leadership, conflict resolution, non-violent communication, and the application of interpersonal interaction theories.
 Learning occurs in small group travel in mountains, rural settings, and international venues via class discussion, practical experiences, and communal living.

 Three credit hours, 2-300 level, suitable for equivalent courses in the general education curriculum, electives, or as major courses.
 During this course, students will interact with people from diverse backgrounds and cultures.
 These interactions will help broaden their perspectives on people and cultures different from their own.
 Students will become more effective witnesses for the Gospel because they have successfully transferred learning about others in different cultures back to home and school.
 They will see firsthand that the Kingdom of God is not only American and ministry must be undertaken with this global perspective.
 Language acquisition and home stay weeks in Ecuador are included to broaden the cultural immersion experience.